Master of Arts (MA): Diplomacy Degree Overview

 Popular Career Options

-Graduates from a Master of Arts in Diplomacy program can find careers in government agencies and international organizations.
+Graduates from a Master of Arts in Diplomacy program can find careers in the military, government agencies and international organizations.
 Individuals may choose to pursue positions as:

 - Heads of state